duckdb/duckdb-web/docs/sql/functions/bitstring.md

 ### Bitstring Aggregation

-The `BITSTRING_AGG` function takes any integer type as input and returns a bitstring with bits set for each distinct value.
+The `bitstring_agg` function takes any integer type as input and returns a bitstring with bits set for each distinct value.
 The left-most bit represents the smallest value in the column and the right-most bit the maximum value.
 If possible, the min and max are retrieved from the column statistics.
 Otherwise, it is also possible to provide the min and max values.

-The combination of `BIT_COUNT` and `BITSTRING_AGG` could be used as an alternative to `COUNT DISTINCT`, with possible performance improvements in cases of low cardinality and dense values.
+The combination of `bit_count` and `bitstring_agg` could be used as an alternative to `count(DISTINCT ...)`, with possible performance improvements in cases of low cardinality and dense values.